 - Using the latest information from the World Health Organization and other verified sources, our Radio Resources team compiled content on basic health information about COVID-19 and safety tips for broadcasters, into concise, easy to understand snippets.

-- Our teams recorded the information in French and English.
+- Our teams recorded the information in French, English, Swahili and Amharic.

 - We set up IVR hotlines in 10 different countries and shared this information through our broadcasting networks with more than 2,000 broadcasters.

 Unlike our listener IVR services, which often feature streamlined, topic-of-the-week information, this service provides a comprehensive overview of frequently asked questions, myths and misinformation, and tips for broadcasters to stay safe.

 “We were trying to push all the information that we felt broadcasters would need on the IVR system,” says Nathaniel.
 He led the design and development of the hotline.

 “We structured it in a certain way so it is easier and straightforward, but we wanted to give more information because these broadcasters are giving information to their listeners.”